Will1229/Blockchain/README.md

 $ gradle bootRun
 ```
 ### Use web interface
-Open http://localhost:8080/ in browser and try it from web page:
+Open http://localhost:8080/ in browser and try it from web page.
+Basic actions are:
+- Add an agent to the network
+- Delete an agent from the network
+- Mine a new block and broadcast to the network.
+A color scheme is used to mark different blocks created by different agents.

 ![block chain demo](https://raw.githubusercontent.com/Will1229/Blockchain/master/image/web.PNG)